Fitter Futures.

 Gymrun Story.

-Since 2001, Mike has worked as a PE teacher, Head of PE, Personal Trainer and Director of Sport, driving transformative changes in state and independent schools.
-He has seen the positive impact of improved fitness on all areas of children’s lives.
-Mike is an advocate for leading by example.
-He continues to teach numerous PE lessons in schools every week to this day.
+From 2001-2016, I worked as a PE teacher, Head of PE, Personal Trainer and Director of Sport, driving transformative changes in state and independent schools.
+During this time I saw the positive impact of improved fitness and physical development on all areas of children’s lives.